Weather-Station-Software/live-weather-station/readme.txt

 You can report bugs and suggest ideas via the [support section](https://wordpress.org/support/plugin/live-weather-station) of this plugin page.

 == Changelog ==

+= 2.4.0 =

+Release date: March 8th, 2016

+* New language: English / New Zealand.
+* Improvement: Netatmo servers are now queried every five minutes (it was every ten minutes in previous versions).
+* Improvement: `readme.txt`.
+* Bug fix: a string of the "about" box is not translatable.
+* Bug fix: name collision for Color Class with other unknown plugin.

 = 2.3.0 =